rahlff/rolling_pin_holder/README.md

 # Rolling pin holder

 A rolling pin holder designed in freecad.
-This thing can also be found on thingiverse.
+This thing can also be found on [thingiverse](https://www.thingiverse.com/thing:5224523) in STL format.